helium/HIP/0009-non-helium-hotspots.md

 ## High-Level Workflow

-All the below actions would happen behind chain var `diy` (or something).
-Setting `diy` to true, triggers all of the below:

-Another chain var, `probation_height_limit`, set to 2000 or whatever will be set to allow witness collection for hotspots in probation mode.

-Yet another chain var, `probabtion_required_pocs`, set to 100 or whatever will be set to count down whether a probationary hotspot has completed enough successful pocs with non-probationary hotspots.
+Chain Vars:

+- `diy`: boolean.
+All the changes would be hidden behind the activation of this chain variable.

+- `required_pocs`: pos_integer.
+Number of PoCs a porobationary hotspot
+  must complete before it can transition to active mode.
+Note that this count only increments if a probationary hotspot completes a PoC successfully with a non-probationary hotspot.

+TODO:

 - Add `probation` flag to gateway entries in the ledger.
 This would help us identify which hotspots have full/limited PoC priviledges.